 So make the best (1) CloudFlare Firewall Rules possible (2) Learn about basic security measures with or without plugins (3) Use a reliable hosting provider and avoid shared hosting.

-If you check logs, you will also find out that sometimes bots scan for stuff exist on your site:
+If you check logs, you will also find out that sometimes bots scan for stuff that exists on your site:

 https://example.com/wp-admin.php/